emberjs/guides/source/templates/writing-helpers.md

 ### Helper Arguments

-You can pass one or more arguments to  which can be used inside the function.
+You can pass one or more arguments to be used inside the function.
 In the above example, we passed the amount in cents as the first and only argument.